 Arnold through Torra: "What do you think would happen if an object at absolute rest were to pass through a hyper hole?"

 Ken frowned and shrugged as he typed.
-"It would still be in real space if it were at "absolute rest", wouldn't it?
+"An object at "absolute rest" would still be in real space, wouldn't it?
 So when it passed though the hyper hole it would enter parallel space, just like always.
 Then it would be traveling at infinite speed."

 Arnold through Torra: "But if it was also at absolute rest, COULD it move at infinite speed?"